Our Policies A-Z

 Rule of Law

-The EU is not simply an economic union, but foremost a value union based on principles of human rights and the rule of law.
-Europe is facing several threats to its peace and security, and turning a blind eye on these cases is not accepted.
-We insist that those values should be upheld by the introduction of an EU mechanism on democracy, the rule of law and fundamental rights, applicable to all member states.
-Countries which do not support these principles and share these values, cannot be part of the European Union.
+The EU is not simply an economic union but a value union founded on humanitarian principles.
+Europe is facing several threats to its peace and security, and turning a blind eye to these cases is unacceptable .
+We insist that these values should be upheld by introducing an EU mechanism on democracy, the rule of law and fundamental rights - applicable to all member states.
+Countries which do not support these principles cannot be part of the European Union.

 Title